THE first time I heard a tuk-tuk, I was like: “what the hell is that?” It shot out in front of me and was as colourful as a fruit cocktail.

 Then I saw another and I was hooked.
 They’re so eye poppingly distracting and when they’re lined up at a junction, they look like a bag of Skittles.

 I just had to stop the car and take some pictures.
 I snapped these three-wheeled bullets buzzing along the Pan-American Highway in Peru – the longest road in the world – linking the two continents, North and South America.

 This stretch skirts the Pacific coast road between the capital Lima to Ica in the south and then Piura in the north.

 Known as motortaxis, tuk-tuks may not be as comfy as air conditioned saloons but with their neon colours and noise they’re like mini sports cars only without the speed.

-The Pan-American Highway will take you from Prudhoe Bay in Alaska, USA, through to Ushuaia in Argentina, passing through 14 countries – the USA, Canada, Mexico, Guatemala, El Salvador, Honduras, Nicaragua, Costa Rica, Panama, Colombia, Ecuador, Peru, Chile and Argentina.
+The Pan-American Highway covers 30,000 miles (48,000km).
+It will take you from Prudhoe Bay in Alaska, USA, through to Ushuaia in Argentina.
+It passes through 14 countries – the USA, Canada, Mexico, Guatemala, El Salvador, Honduras, Nicaragua, Costa Rica, Panama, Colombia, Ecuador, Peru, Chile and Argentina.

 Google estimates about three months to travel – that’s driving eight-hours a day.